Elevate-Code/streamlit-projectstarter/README.md

 ### Initial Setup
 Requires Python 3.8 or higher
-- Create a virtual environment using `python -m venv venv`
+- Create a virtual env using `python -m venv venv` or `python3.8 -m venv venv`
 - Run `venv\Scripts\activate` to activate the virtual environment
 - Run `pip install -r requirements.txt` to install all dependencies
 - Run `streamlit run app.py` to start the server